spw5235/job-application-dashboard-api/README.md

 ### index

-The `index` action is a *GET* that retrieves all the jos associated with a user.
+The `index` action is a *GET* that retrieves all the jobs associated with a user.
 The response body will contain JSON containing an array of jobs, e.g.:

 ```json